 - 18 Gauge Floral Wire

-- Floral Tape [green and white]
+- Floral Tape [moss and cream]

 - Art Markers [purple and saffron]